 - What is the earliest that we can enroll our child in school?

-Kindergarten enrollment begins in March. students must turn 5 years old by September 1 of the current year to enroll.
+Kindergarten enrollment begins in February.
+Students must turn 5 years old by September 1 of the current year to enroll.
 Please review the specific kindergarten enrollment requirements.
 Students in all other grade levels can enroll at any time prior to attending class, and students are expected to attend school immediately when school is in session.
 Please be sure to review our Enrollment Requirements and bring the proper documents with you to enroll your student.

 - Should we wait until the start of a new school session to enroll?